Farming is one of the peaceful businesses, but it involves a lot of input expenses.

 4. Irrigation or water supply

-Water is a most important factor than manure.
+- Water is an essential factor than manure.
 So regular irrigation is needed for better crop growth and yield.

-1. Removing the flowers, fruits and seeds from crop plants
+1. Harvesting the flowers, fruits and seeds from crop plants

 2. Clearing unnecessary remnants and other waste